Why join the Production Guild of Great Britain?

 We welcome applications from those living outside of the UK.
-International membership is £180 per year and this is for full membership.
+Overseas membership is available as both full or supplementary for those in film or TV drama.

 We will ask you for your relevant skills and experience, your film and TV drama credits and contact details for your referees.
 All of this information will be passed to the membership committee.